 - competition for positions is extremely high.

-Team sports with professional leagues offer the most full time, paid opportunities for professional sportspeople.
+Team sports with professional leagues offer the most full-time, paid opportunities for professional sportspeople.

-Career as a professional sportsperson may be short
+Professional sportsperson career may be short

 Types of employers varied

-Professional sportspeople may be:
+Professional sportspeople can be:

 - employed by professional sports teams or leagues